Prequel to Fate/stay night.

 cast to keep up the interest.
 As previously explained all of the characters are given equal and detailed amounts of

-deeply developed to squeeze into one cookie-cut out stereotypical archetype.
-Even Archer, whom I totally wrote off as a
+to deeply developed to squeeze into one cookie-cut out stereotypical archetype.
+Even Archer, whom I totally wrote off as

-pompous ass who's intelligence and insight pales in comparison to his enormous ego and wouldn't develop any deeper than
+a pompous ass who's intelligence and insight pales in comparison to his enormous ego and wouldn't develop any

-that, surprised me with an unexpected display of impressive judgement and spellbinding levels of charisma later in the
+deeper than that, surprised me with an unexpected display of impressive judgement and spellbinding levels of charisma

 Another aspect of characterization I have to give Fate/Zero points on is the diverse cast of characters, particularly